 The serial commands sent to the servo controller must be sent eight bits at a time, with no parity and one stop bit (sometimes abbreviated 8N1).
 The serial input on CON2 must be non-inverted, meaning that a zero is sent as a low voltage, and a one is sent as a high voltage, as shown in the diagram to the right.
 (The circuit supporting the DB9 connector (CON3) inverts the signal from a PC serial port, as required.)
-Commands sent to the serial input must conform to the above format and use the appropriate protocolt (described in detail below) or else the motor controller and other devices connected to the serial line may behave unexpectedly.
+Commands sent to the serial input must conform to the above format and use the appropriate protocol (described in detail later) or else the servo controller and other devices connected to the serial line may behave unexpectedly.

 When you turn on power with your serial input connected, you should either see all of the LEDs or just the yellow LED turn on.
 After the servo controller turns on and determines the communication mode (see below), it waits for a serial input to determine the baud rate.
 If the input line is low, it turns all LEDs on and waits for the line to go high, which is the idle state for the serial line.
 Once the line is detected to be high, only the yellow LED is turned on, and the servo controller waits for a serial input.
-If the detected baud rate is too high, the red LED will turn on and the top green LED (D1) will flash quickly.
+If the detected baud rate is too high, the red LED will turn on and the green LED will flash quickly.
 If the serial rate is too slow, the red LED will turn on and the yellow LED will flash.
 From this point on, the servo controller behavior depends on the communication mode.
 Once you choose a baud rate, all subsequent transmissions must be at that same baud rate.

+Indicator LEDs

-Indicator LEDs.
-The top green LED, D1, indicates serial activity: it should flicker whenever the PIC receives data.
-The second LED, D2, indicates servo power: if any servo is on, the LED turns on (in Mini SSC II mode, it is always on).
+The green LED indicates serial activity: it should flicker whenever the PIC receives data.
 The yellow LED indicates a warning regarding position: either the absolute or neutral position you have requested is out of range, or a combination of neutral, range, and 7-bit or 8-bit position caused the internal position variable to go out of range.
-The position will just be limited to the max or min, and the yellow LED will go out when all requested positions or in range.
-The red LED indicates a fatal error that prevents further operation.
+The position will just be limited to the max or min, and the yellow LED will go out when all requested positions are in range.
+The red LED indicates a fatal error that prevents further operation (for example, a fatal error could be caused by invalid serial input).